Katowice Trade Hall roof collapse: Aftermath and investigation

 On Monday, 26 June 2006, three architects who designed the hall were arrested.
 Two were charged with "wilfully causing a building catastrophe" and by this causing the death of 65 people, the third one was charged with "involuntarily causing a building catastrophe."
 The prosecutor alleges that Jacek J. and Szczepan K. made several errors and introduced several amendments to the project that were not agreed upon.
 Both were aware of the fact that in January 2000 the roof buckled under the weight of the snow, yet they did not take any steps to remedy the situation and perhaps prevent the tragedy.
 The third architect, Andrzej W., is charged with approving the project despite its errors and deficiencies.
 The charges are the result of reports made by experts on building, steel constructions and reinforced concrete constructions.
 Pursuant to Polish law that automatically grants the accused name suppression, the surnames of the accused are unavailable in the Polish media.

 On 14 February 2007, the Court of Appeal in Katowice granted bail to the three top bosses of the company – Bruce Robinson, Ryszard Ziółek, and Adam Hildebrandt.
-Mr Robinson had to pay a 100,000 zloty bond (approx. €25,000/$33,000/£17,000), and the other two – 50,000 zloty each.
+Robinson had to pay a 100,000 zloty bond (approx. €25,000/$33,000/£17,000), and the other two – 50,000 zloty each.
 All three also had to remain under police supervision and had to surrender their passports.
 The prosecutor appealed against granting of bail while one of the accused appealed against the amount.
 On Monday, 5 March 2007, the Court of Appeal in Katowice rejected both appeals and at the same time raised the amount that Bruce Robinson has to deposit to 300,000 zloty (about €75,000/$100,000/£50,000).
 The ruling was final.